hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/README.md

 ### Step 4: Terraform Apply and Resource Deployment

- Once Terraform Apply is done, you can kindly check them from Azure Portal
+After receiving approval, the Terraform Apply command deploys the defined resources.
+You can monitor the deployment's status in the Azure Portal.

 ![Screenshot 2023-12-21 at 1 58 53 PM](https://github.com/hkaanturgut/Automating-Windows-VM-Deployment-with-Custom-Packer-Images-and-Terraform-via-Azure-DevOps-Pipelines/assets/113396342/9e2a85df-c8c6-4fe5-b1ee-cf01734f3f89)